Duration: 3 hours

 Perched on the hill in the North of Paris, Montmartre is a charming historic neighbourhood with postcard views (#instagramable), an artistic vibe, and a rebellious soul.
 It was made famous by artists and writers who flocked here in the late 19th — early 20th centuries, attracted by its rustic simplicity, cheap wine, and unbeatable rents.
 Montmartre has been the cradle of the modern art, from Impressionism to Cubism.

 This former remote and unruly village, attached to Paris belatedly, has held on to an independent spirit not visible at first glance.
-To discover its authentic and picturesque charm, you have to step of the beaten path and immerse yourself in its history.
-One has to earn Montmartre, but it’s worth the effort.
+To discover its authentic and picturesque charm, you must step of the beaten path and immerse yourself in its history.
+One must earn Montmartre, but it’s worth the effort.

 Foodie Highlights of Montmartre